eugenetangkj/tp/docs/DeveloperGuide.md

     2.  `edit 2 n/Google Technologies`

    **Expected**: The company name of the internship entry whose original company name is `Google` is updated to become `Google Technologies`.
-The right UI panel displays the updated details for this internship entry.
+The View Panel displays the updated details for this internship entry.

 6. Unsuccessful editing through the filtered internship list